rapidsai/cudf/docs/cudf/source/errors.md

 In an unambiguous situation, for example, the c++ function called by cuDF will only throw one instance of `std::out_of_range` exception, indicating an out of bound array access error, cuDF will skip checks in the python level and surface such error (through automatic Cython error mapping) if occurs.

-In an ambiguous situation, for example, the c++ function may raise two instances of `std::invalid_argument` error, each signaling different types of invalid argument combination, cuDF will check the invalid combinations and re-raise with proper user message.
+In an ambiguous situation, for example, the c++ function may raise two instances of `std::invalid_argument` error, each signaling different kinds of invalid argument combination, cuDF will check the invalid combinations and re-raise with proper user message.

 In cases when the contents of `what()` is standardized by the supporting library, cuDF will utilize it to disambiguate.